This portion of the spec is still potentially subject to major changes.

 •Decompose

 breaks down one level of a compound function, returning a list with a code giving what kind of structure it has followed by each of its components.
-Possible codes are listed in the table below according to the rule that forms the derived function—train or 2-modifier application.
+Possible codes are listed in the table below according to the rule that forms the function—train or modifier application.
 Non-function values, and some functions, can't be broken down.
 They are still classified with a code: -1 for a non-operation, 0 for a primitive, and 1 for other operations.
 "Other" includes blocks and system operations.
 The result is thus a list of length 2 to 4, and •Decompose

 cannot cause an error.